 Hungary

-Hungary — White Card (Digital Nomad Residence Permit)
+Hungary - White Card (digital nomad residence)

 Key requirements

-Figures follow the English OIF factsheet: EUR 3,000 net monthly legal income for at least six months prior to entry, continuing through the stay.
+Figures follow the English OIF factsheet: €3,000 net monthly income for at least six months before entry, continuing during your stay.

 - SavingsNot modeled as required